arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_synchronize.md

 @RESTBODYPARAM{initialSyncMaxWaitTime,integer,optional,int64}
-the maximum wait time (in seconds) that the initial synchronization will wait for a response from the master when fetching initial collection data.
+the maximum wait time (in seconds) that the initial synchronization will wait for a response from the leader when fetching initial collection data.
 This wait time can be used to control after what time the initial synchronization will give up waiting for a response and fail.
 This value will be ignored if set to *0*.